AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

-# Exercise 2 - SQL injection
+# Exercise 2 - SQL Injection
 Vulnerability: [A03:2021-Injection](https://owasp.org/Top10/A03_2021-Injection/)

 ## Table of Contents